Affordable Connectivity Program (ACP)

 Your family may qualify for a $30 discount each month on broadband internet service

-The Emergency Broadband Benefit is a new, temporary FCC program to help households struggling to pay for internet service during the pandemic.
+The Affordable Connectivity Program is a new, temporary FCC program to help households struggling to pay for internet service during the pandemic.
 This new benefit will connect eligible households to jobs, critical healthcare services, and virtual classrooms.
-The Emergency Broadband Benefit will provide a discount of up to $50 per month towards broadband service for eligible households.
+The ACP will provide a discount of up to $30 per month towards broadband service for eligible households.

 When can I apply for the ACP?

 The program has been authorized by the FCC and availability began on May 12th, 2021.
 Click the button below to start the application process.

 Who qualifies for the ACP Program?